StanleyBrooks/MeteoriteProject/README.md

 AND
 #### 3)  You must include a Python script used to fetch data from a data source and load it into your SQL database
 ---
-* This snippet of code creates a meteo.db sqlite database opens the csv file in read mode and passes it to a csv reader
+* This snippet of code creates a meteo.db sqlite database opens the csv file in read mode and passes it to a csv reader.
+This snippit is located in `create_sql.py`:

 ```python
         sql = sqlite3.connect('meteo.db')
         cur = sql.cursor()